Skip to content

 Add a tsconfig.json

 Your project needs a tsconfig.json file to understand objects such as import.meta or imports like virtual:hybridly/config.
-The complicated part of this file is automatically generated by Hybridly when the development server is started, so you can create your own simple tsconfig.json that extends it:
+The complicated part of this file is automatically generated by Hybridly when the development server is started, so you can create your own simple tsconfig.json that references it:

 json